NPWS campground fee increase FAQs

 Revenue also helps to fund other park management programs such as conservation work, pest, weed and fire management.

 What happens if I change a booking that I have made at the cheaper rate?

 If you're reducing the number of nights or occupants, or cancelling the whole existing booking, your booking is still subject to the terms & conditions you agreed to at time of booking and will not be affected by the increased prices.

 Any other changes (such as changing dates, site type, or adding additional nights) to bookings that were made before the announced fee increase will be at the new rate.

 Why does the level of fees vary?

-Are all NPWS camping areas affected by this change?
+Are all NSW national park camping areas affected by this change?

-- Yes.
-All locations that currently charge camping fees will be increasing their rates across all charged occupant types on 6 October 2015.
-This includes increases to base site fees at those camp grounds where they are applied.
+No. Only national park locations that currently charge camping fees may be increasing their rates across all charged occupant types in October 2016.

 Why can't I combine my day use fee and camping fee?